juliankolbe/markdownTest/regex.md

 The lookahead will look like this: `(?=(?:[^A-Z]*[A-Z]){3})`.
 _Note: `(:?)` means non capturing group, it is similar to `()`, just that it does not return the capture in the results._

-So this lookahead will do the following three times: match zero or more characters that are not uppercase letters `[^A-Z]*`, then match one uppercase letter `[A-Z]`.
+So this lookahead will do the following three times: from the beginning of the string match zero or more characters that are not uppercase letters `[^A-Z]*`, then match one uppercase letter `[A-Z]`.
 The pattern becomes:

 `^(?=\w{6,10}$)(?=[^a-z]*[a-z])(?=(?:[^A-Z]*[A-Z]){3})`